 Accreditation ensures that all RIAS members have a route by which they can demonstrate their extensive knowledge and experience in conservation work.
 It also demonstrates their personal competence to administer grant aided conservation schemes and provides a forum for conservation specific continuing professional development (CPD).

 Individual Members are accredited.
 Applying for Conservation Accreditation requires information about the member's career, qualifications and further areas of study or professional development.
 This is supported by case studies and information demonstrating the application of judgement and the member's particular role.

 Applications are assessed by two members of a panel of senior RIAS members with extensive conservation architecture expertise.

 Accreditation is to one of two levels ('Advanced' and 'Accredited').
-'Accredited' members may apply for an upgrade at any time, on application supported by further submission at the proposed higher level.
+'Accredited' members may apply for an upgrade to 'Advanced' if they meet the eligibility criteria (refer to application and guidance).

 The accreditation scheme offers clients information about their proposed architect, and confidence that an accredited architect has been able to demonstrate that they have specific knowledge in this area of work.
 However, in addition, clients should still undertake their own careful selection process to ensure that the proposed architect is suitable for their project.